30 Best Kids Activities in Koh Phangan 2026 – Indoor & Outdoor

 The Nest

 This indoor and outdoor play area for babies and toddlers is pretty popular.
-The interior of The Nest is designed and hand-built by the owners.
+The interior of The Nest is designed and hand-built by the owners, you can really feel the love that went into it.

 dbb42931 761f 4af6 bc72 57e5cbd2699a